What is the Science and Technology Facilities Council?

 Our graduates join us in a permanent position, starting a real job from day one.
 Graduates enjoy two years of formal soft skills together with technical training and development, as well as a direct route to professional accreditation.
 STFC graduates have the opportunity to build on their degree, taking their understanding, knowledge and skills to a new level in a multifaceted, creative, collaborative culture.
 A large number of our graduates choose to work towards chartered status with their professional body.
 The graduate scheme is accredited with the Institution of Mechanical Engineers, the Institution of Engineering and Technology and the Institute of Physics, and we have achieved an interim accreditation with the British Computer Society.

 What do we look for?

-We are looking for highly motivated people who are excited by the prospect of working with cutting edge engineering at a world leading organisation.
-We are looking for hardworking people who can help us to provide the technology that allows our world-leading science to make a real difference in areas that really matter: from cancer treatment to airport security, high-tech jobs to hydrogen powered cars, energy generation to accident scene emergency care, our impact is felt in many aspects of daily life.
+We are looking for highly motivated people who are excited by the prospect of working with ground-breaking engineering at a world leading organisation.
+Are you a hardworking person who can help us to provide the technology that allows our world-leading science to make a real difference in areas that really matter: from cancer treatment to airport security, high-tech jobs to hydrogen powered cars, energy generation to accident scene emergency care, our impact is felt in many aspects of daily life.

 How we support EDI in the workforce